RasmussenLab/vamb/README.md

 :warning: *Important:* Do *not* filter the aligments for mapping quality as specified by the MAPQ field of the BAM file.
 This field gives the probability that the mapping position is correct, which is influenced by the number of alternative mapping locations.
 Filtering low MAPQ alignments away removes alignments to homologous sequences which biases the depth estimation.

-If you are using BAM files where you do not trust the validity of every alignment in the file, you can filter the alignments for minimum nucleotide identity using the `-z` flag.
+If you are using BAM files where you do not trust the validity of every alignment in the file, you can filter the alignments for minimum nucleotide identity using the `-z` option.

 __5) Run Vamb__